Permanent Methods of Birth Control

-In the past, tubal ligations were done through the vagina (vaginal tubal ligation).
-But vaginal tubal sterilization is no longer performed in the United States because it can cause infections and pelvic abscesses (destructive collections of pus that result from infection) and because it has a high failure rate.
-Vaginal tubal ligations have been replaced with safer, simpler procedures that have a failure rate of about 0.14% (i.e., 14 out of 1000 women).
+In the past, tubal ligation was performed through the vagina (vaginal tubal ligation).
+But this method is no longer used in the United States because it can cause infections and pelvic abscesses (destructive collections of pus that result from infection) and because it has a high failure rate.
+Vaginal tubal ligation has been replaced with safer, simpler procedures that have a failure rate of about 0.14% (i.e., 14 out of 1000 women).

 Pregnancies reported after the tubes have been closed off usually occurred before sterilization.
 In rare cases, the clips that are used to tie the tubes open up, or there is an abnormal opening in the tubes that allows the sperm and egg to have contact.

 There are 3 methods of tubal ligation; the most common are the minilaparotomy and laparascopy: